poissonconsulting/checkr/.github/CONTRIBUTING.md

 * Push up to your account
 * Submit a pull request to home base (likely master branch, but check to make sure) at `poissonconsulting/checkr`

-### Discussion forum

-Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.

 ### Prefer to Email?

 Email the person listed as maintainer in the `DESCRIPTION` file of this repo.